 Seeing equine lameness or performance issues?
-Our veterinarians have advanced training in horse lameness and performance evaluation, equine imaging, and treatments.
+Our veterinarians have advanced training in horse lameness evaluations, equine performance evaluations, equine imaging, and treatments.

-Horse lameness evaluation is the foundation of an equine sports medicine practice.
+Horse lameness evaluations are the foundation of an equine sports medicine practice.
 At Cave Creek Equine Surgical & Imaging Center, your horse will be assessed by board-certified veterinarians specializing in the areas of sports medicine, imaging, and surgery.

 We believe it’s important that you have an idea of how we evaluate, diagnose, and treat our horses.